coreruleset/documentation/content/deployment/install.md

 ---
-title: "Extended Install"
+title: Extended Install
-chapter: false
+weight: 30
 disableToc: false
-weight: 20
+chapter: false
 ---

 > All the information needed to properly install CRS is presented on this page.
 The installation concepts are expanded upon and presented in more detail than the [quick start guide]({{< ref "quick_start.md" >}}).